Pablo Cuneta: Health and death

+Cuneta's grave at Manila Memorial Park – Sucat.

 Cuneta was in good health until December 1996 when he started suffering from rheumatism and arthritis.
 In 1997, he suffered a mild seizure and was admitted to the Makati Medical Center and died due to cardiac arrest on September 27, 2000, at the age of 90.
 He was buried at the Manila Memorial Park in Parañaque.

 Legacy

 Cuneta's administration is credited with the construction of the Maricaban Settlement, Pamantasan ng Lungsod ng Pasay (now City University of Pasay), Pasay City General Hospital and the Cuneta Astrodome, among other projects.